ESAT module 27 questions / 40 min / no calculator

 MM1.7

-This topic covers the fundamental definition of a function as a mapping from inputs to outputs, where each input has only one output.
-It focuses on distinguishing between one-to-one and many-to-one functions and understanding the properties of the square root and modulus functions.
+A function is a mapping from inputs to outputs where each input has only one output; the focus is on distinguishing one-to-one from many-to-one functions and understanding the properties of the square root and modulus functions.

 Revise this topic ›